-- The account must have the necessary share permissions on the network share that makes the repository available.
-For retrieving events it needs the Read permission; if you want to create repositories, it needs Full Control. - · The repository or repositories to connect to
+- The account must be a member of the computer local AMS Readers group on the InTrust server. - The account must have Read permissions on the network share that makes the repository available. - · The repository or repositories to connect to

 NOTES: